 “It’s so hard here.
 It’s so hard,” Jeanette said.
 “When you come here you don’t even know the culture or how to approach people.
 You don’t know where to start from or what you have to to say to people.
 Most of the time I was quiet.”

-She said things have gotten easier since she arrived in Michigan in 2015 without her parents, whom she also declined to talk about.
+She said things have gotten easier since she arrived in Michigan in 2015.
 She’s made friends, gotten help from teachers.
 She’s also learned that other people are unsure of how to approach her, but that doesn’t mean they don’t want to get to know her.

 It took a while to get used to verbal and non-verbal cues in English and feel comfortable enough to interact with other students.
 “Coming here and learning everything new is so challenging,” she said, noting that she came from an African tribe that is very close-knit.